 In the series to follow this one we’ll be looking more closely at the Old Testament background of the Church and the Sacraments, but I want to spend some time reflecting on the Church as the Barque of Peter, carrying the faithful safely across the crashing waves of the world, guiding them on their journey home to the Father.
 I’ll base these reflections mostly on the sources listed below in the acknowledgements.
 I offer the drawing below in the hopes that it will help you to visualize what I’m saying and will help me too.

-Update: Oct 19 2012: A long while back I started a series of posts on the Mass (Part 1, Part 2, Part 3, Part 4, so far) and made these graphics to go with that series.
+Update: Oct 19 2012: A long while back I started a series of posts on the Mass and made these graphics to go with that series.
 I hope to get back to it and delve into the other sacraments, too, at some point.
 I thought I’d point these out again for anyone who hadn’t seen them before, thinking that someone might perhaps find them somewhat useful in the Year of Faith.
 I have found them helpful for my own contemplation.
 Maybe you will, too.
 One word: that is not a typo in the graphic below where the word is spelled creatio in Latin.
 So there.
 For once, it’s not a typo. ;)

 I took the day off and didn’t get online all day yesterday.
-I was thinking about Part 2 of the Mass, Salvation and the Sacraments series and I got an idea of a revision of the diagrams I made for that and for Fr.
-Nolan’s workshop audio (available from Una Voce’s site in a zip file, updated link Oct 19 2012).
-Nothing major, just a different color for the circle, smaller arrows, slightly different text here and there.
-Continue reading
+I was thinking about Part 2 of the Mass, Salvation and the Sacraments series and I got an idea for a revision of the diagrams I made for that and for Fr.
+Nolan’s workshop audio (available from Una Voce’s site in a zip file, updated link Oct 19 2012, link broken again May 22 2019).
+I’ll post them as soon as they’re finished.

 At Baptism we enter the Church (both figuratively and literally) and then we are on the way to becoming eligible to receive the other sacraments, as far as we are able.
 We enter the long boat of the Church, the Barque of Peter, and start out on our journey toward God.